Jon Monday

 Jon Monday (born 1947) is an American producer and distributor of CDs and DVDs across an eclectic range of material such as Swami Prabhavananda, Aldous Huxley, Christopher Isherwood, Huston Smith, and Chalmers Johnson.
 In 1980 Monday filmed what turned out to be the very last live poetry reading Charles Bukowski gave, at the Sweetwater in Redondo Beach, which was released as The Last Straw on DVD.
 Monday directed and co-produced with Jennifer Douglas the feature-length documentary Save KLSD: Media Consolidation and Local Radio.
-He is also President of Benchmark Recordings, which owns and distributes the early catalog of The Fabulous Thunderbirds CDs and a live recording of Mike Bloomfield.
+He was also President of Benchmark Recordings from 2008 to 2025, which owned and distributed the early catalog of The Fabulous Thunderbirds CDs and a live recording of Mike Bloomfield.
 After retiring, his work with Huston Smith and the Vedanta Society of Southern California has created audio and video commercial releases as well as establishing free online archives of the historic material.
+For nearly 60 years, Monday has been a Vedantist, and is associated with the Vedanta Society of Southern California, a branch of the Ramakrishna Order in India.